nancypaucar/DH150-2020W/README.md

 ## Introduction: Brief Information About the Project

 This project involves redesigning the mobile app user experience for the Community Chapel World Outreach (CCWO) website.
-CCWO is a chruch that gives sermons, hosts community events, and teaches bible studies to the Christian community.
+CCWO is a chuch that provides weekly sermons, hosts community events, and teaches bible studies to the Christian community.
 I wanted to redesign this website because my family and I frequently visit this church when I go back home.
 My goal was to create a website redesign that had many interactive components and appealing aesthetics that would allow users to understand the community and values of the church easily and quickly while using the site.

 ## Design Statement